How to Trim Hair from Your Dog's Eyes & Ears

 Dogs with floppy ears benefit from weekly ear cleaning but others generally can be cleaned on a monthly basis.
 Wahl has all of the tools to do the job.

-Moisten cotton ball or cloth with mineral oil, olive oil or witch hazel and gently wipe the inside of ears.
+Moisten a cotton ball or gentle wash cloth with mineral oil, olive oil or witch hazel and gently wipe the inside of your dog's ears.
 Cotton swabs are not recommended.
 Never insert anything into the dog’s ear canal.

 Use blunt scissors or approved trimmer to trim excess hair within ear.
 Always stay clear of the ear canal.
 If your dog sprouts hair from the ear canal, tweezers will be required for plucking to prevent matting and tangles.
 Ask your vet whether this is necessary for your dog.

-Wipe away dried matter from the corners of the eyes using a moistened cotton ball (do likewise for tear stains under eyes)
+Wipe away dried matter from the corners of the eyes using a moistened cotton ball.
+Do the same for tear stains under eyes.
+Never use soap near your dog's eyes.

-Use blunt scissors or approved trimmer to trim excess hair obscuring eye’s line of vision
+Use blunt scissors or an approved trimmer to trim excess hair obscuring your dog's eye line of vision.

 What to use